1920s Trivia

 Answer: United States

-Question: Who won the Academy Award for Best Picture in 1939 with their film "Gone with the Wind"?
+Question: Who snagged the golden Oscar for Best Picture in 1939 with the epic "Gone with the Wind," making Hollywood's heart skip a beat?

 Answer: David O. Selznick